Some brief information about aspects of active treatment.

 1) Follow the food guidelines provided to you at the time of appliance placement.
 Avoid all foods that are crunchy, sticky or sugary.

 3) Keep a regular appointment schedule.
 You should be seen every four to six weeks.
-Try to keep as close to four weeks as your schedule and our schedule allows.
+Try to keep as close to four weeks as your schedule and our availability allows.

 Headgear Use and Wear